Arthur Zagré: Paris Saint-Germain

 An academy graduate of Paris Saint-Germain, Zagré signed his first professional contract in September 2018, which tied him to the club until June 2021.
 In February 2019, he won the Titi d'Or, an annual award which is presented to the most promising talent in the Paris Saint-Germain Youth Academy.
 Zagré made his professional debut in a 4–0 Ligue 1 win over Toulouse on 25 August 2019.

 Monaco

 On 29 August 2019, Zagré joined Monaco on a three-year deal.
 The transfer fee was reportedly of 10 million euros.

 Loan to Dijon

 On 5 October 2020, Dijon announced the signing of Zagré on a season-long loan deal with an option to extend for another season.
 He made his debut in a 2–0 league loss to Marseille on 4 April 2021.

 Loan to Utrecht

 On 25 June 2021, Dutch club Utrecht announced the loan signing of Zagré for two seasons with option to buy.

-Loan to Excelsior
+Excelsior

 On 31 January 2023, Zagré moved on a new loan to Excelsior, also in the Eredivisie.
+On 29 June 2023, Excelsior made the transfer permanent and signed a three-year contract with Zagré.